-A.9.3) The Chancellor of the Exchequer shall assign a budget, after reviewing the Office's previous year's expenses, for those offices who do not submit a budget request.

-A.9.4) The Annual Budget shall be approved by a majority of the Wyewoodians at the December Business Meeting.
-This budget shall provides for:
+11.4c The final Annual Budget as approved by the Financial Committee, shal be presented to the populace at the December business meeting.

+11.4d The branch annual budget should include:

+11.4d-1 Anticipated “inflows” from events (net), donations, etc.

-A.9.4.a) The fulfillment of existing operational expenses (e.g. fixed costs like FCS site, storage locker, etc);
+11.4d-2 Estimated spending for fulfillment of existing operational expenses (e.g. FCS site, storage locker, PO box etc);

+11.4d-3 Budget specifically allocated to officers and others (Herald’s budget, Scribe, Seneschal, Marshalls, etc.)

-A.9.4.b) Payment of the Kingdom Tithe:
+11.4d-4 Other expenditures anticipated such as payment of the Kingdom Tithe:

-In recognition of its feudal obligation, Wyewood shall tithe 10% of its net gain, as shown on the end of the year financial report, to the branch to which it is subordinate.
+In recognition of its feudal obligation, the Barony of Wyewood shall tithe 10% of its net gain, as shown on the end of the year financial report, to the Kingdom of An Tir.
 If there is no net gain, no tithe shall be made.
-The Chancellor of the Exchequer, or other member of the Financial Committee, shall report the amount of the annual tithe at the next regularly scheduled Business Meeting.
+The Chancellor of the Exchequer (or other member of the Financial Committee) shall report the amount of the annual tithe at the next regularly scheduled Business Meeting after submission of the Annual Financial Report (generally March meeting).

-A.9.4.c) The maintenance of established Dedicated and Special Purpose Funds
+11.4d-5 The maintenance/activity for any established Dedicated and Special Purpose Funds

-13. Event Finances
+11.5 Event Finances

-A.13.1) The Event Steward may revise the approved budget by up to 10%, as needed, in keeping with the original goals and projected profit margin.
-Changes beyond this scope must be brought to the Branch Business Meeting, where they will approved or denied by a majority of the Wyewoodians present at the meeting.
-(On non-emergency items, see also A.7.5-7)
+11.5a The Event Steward, with approval of the Financial Committee, may revise the approved budget by up to 10%, as needed, in keeping with the original goals and projected profit margin.
+Changes beyond this scope must be brought to the Financial Committee and then to the populace at a regular Business Meeting, where they will discussed and approval or denial made by the Financial Committee

-A.13.2) Advance registration/reservation mailings shall be directed to the current Branch Post Office Box [Barony of Wyewood, P.O.
-Box 59804, Renton W A 98058], and all proceeds shall be processed by the Branch Exchequer or warranted deputy of the Chancellery of Exchequer.
-Proceeds from advanced registration/reservation mailings that are received by the Event Steward shall be delivered to the Branch Exchequer no later than the next Business Meeting.
+11.5b All advance registration/reservation payments thru the mail should be shall be directed to the current Branch Post Office Box..
+All proceeds received thru the mail shall be delivered by the Seneschal to the Exchequer and processed according to the policies set forward above for section 5.1 regarding branch Revenues.
+Payments made through the Kingdom “Pay Pal” system will be tracked by the event steward team and reconciled when payment is received from Kingdom after the event.

-A.13.3) All proceeds from the event shall be turned over to the Branch Exchequer no later than 5 days after the close of an event.
+11.5c All gate proceeds from the event shall be turned over to the Branch Exchequer no later than 5 days after the close of an event.
 The Branch Exchequer shall deposit all event proceeds within 10 days of the close of an event.

-A.13.4) The Branch Exchequer shall provide timely event financial information of total gate income & NMS to the Event Steward as requested.
+11.5d The Branch Exchequer shall provide timely event financial information, including gate reconciliation with monies deposited, total gate income, Non-member fees paid, etc., to the Event Steward and Financial Committee as soon as all information is received and reconciliation with deposit is performed.

-A.13.5) Non-Member Surcharge (NMS) shall be collected by the Event Steward/Gatekeeper or their deputy and forwarded with the required statistics to the Kingdom Chancellor of the Exchequer or their designated Kingdom NMS Deputy in accordance with Society policy.
+11.5e Non-Member fees (a/k/a “NMS” or “NMR”) shall be included in the event fee and collected by the event Gatekeeper .
+The required report of non-members attending along with remittance of the Non-Member fees shall be mailed to the Kingdom “NMR Deputy in accordance with Society policy.

-A.13.6) Final Event Steward's Report copy Shall be given to the Exchequer for financial records to be kept for 7 years.
+11.5f Final Event Steward's Report copy Shall be given to the Exchequer for financial records to be kept for 7 years.

-A.13.7) REFUNDS from Gate for Preregistered Events:
+11.5g REFUNDS from Gate for Preregistered Events:

-A.13.7.a) If you have preregistered and it is still within 7 calendar days prior to the Event, you may request a refund by submitting a written (mailed or emailed) request to both the Event Steward and the Exchequer.
+A11.5g-1If you have preregistered and it is still within 7 calendar days prior to the Event, you may request a refund by submitting a written (mailed or emailed) request to both the Event Steward and the Exchequer.
 It will be reviewed and disbursed within 30 days after the Event has closed.